What is Erectile Dysfunction? Causes, Symptoms, Diagnosis & Treatment

 Erectile dysfunction (ED) is the difficulty or inability to achieve or maintain a penile erection firm enough for sexual activity.
 This condition affects men of all ages and is more common than most people realize.

 During normal arousal, your brain sends signals that release a chemical called nitric oxide.
-This helps the muscles in the penis relax, so blood can flow in and make it firm, that’s what creates an erection.
+This helps the muscles in the penis relax, so blood can flow in and make it firm, which is what creates an erection.

 What is a Normal Erection?